Do you want to learn how to write headlines that catch attention?

 Let’s jump right into the juicy stuff, and I’m not talking about steaks.

 These are killer strategies to write headlines you can start using today.

 Use a sense of urgency

 The key is to be conscientious of your target audience, though.
-Some times urgency backfires and will actually produce less favorable results.
+Sometimes urgency backfires and will actually produce less favourable results.